History of Iceland: Norse discovery

 Norsemen landing in Iceland.
 Painting by Oscar Wergeland (1909).

 According to the Landnámabók, Iceland was discovered by Naddodd, one of the first settlers in the Faroe Islands, who was sailing from Norway to the Faroes but lost his way and drifted to the east coast of Iceland.
-Naddodd called the country Snæland "Snowland".
+Naddodd called the country Snæland lit.
+'Snowland'.
 Swedish sailor Garðar Svavarsson also accidentally drifted to the coast of Iceland.
-He discovered that the country was an island and called it Garðarshólmi "Garðar's Islet" and stayed for the winter at Húsavík.
+He discovered that the country was an island, called it Garðarshólmi lit.
+'Garðar's islet' and stayed for the winter at Húsavík.

 The first Norseman who deliberately sailed to Iceland was Hrafna-Flóki Vilgerðarson.
 Flóki settled for one winter at Barðaströnd.
 After the cold winter passed, the summer came and the whole island became green, which stunned Flóki.
 Realizing that this place was in fact habitable, despite the horribly cold winter, and full of useful resources, Flóki restocked his boat.
 He then returned east to Norway with resources and knowledge.